Tutankhamun: History, Accomplishments and Facts

-Ancient Egypt’s famous boy-king Tutankhamun was a pharaoh from the 18th dynasty of Egypt.
+Ancient Egypt’s famous boy-king Tutankhamun, also known as Tutankhamen, was a pharaoh from the 18th dynasty of Egypt.
 Commonly known today as “King Tut”, Tutankhamun was a young 8/9-year-old boy who inherited the throne from his father, the “heretic Pharaoh” Akhenaten (Akhenaton) in the year c.
 1333 BCE.

 Tutankhamun would go on to have an unremarkable reign for 10 or so years.
 All throughout the course of his reign, King Tut immersed himself in the daunting task of reversing all his father’s religious policies.
 Along with his trusted royal advisers, Ay and Horemheb, Tutankhamun returned ancient Egypt to its polytheistic religious life.